jmunixusers/constitution/constitution.md

 gender identity, or political affiliation except in circumstances outlined in federal and state laws.

-Students in good standing with the University (2.0 cumulative G.P.A.) are eligible for membership after attending or participating in an organization event/meeting.
-As a member, one is required to attend organization meetings regularly, pay dues if required, and actively support organization projects.
+The UUG strives to maintain an open door policy for its meetings, so membership is not required, and anyone from the university or wider community may attend.
+Membership dues will be set by the officers during the first business meeting, and membership will be open the first month of the semester.
+Dues paying members will be eligible to vote in matters when the officers deem it necessary.
+Members will also be eligible to run for officer positions.

+Caution should be taken to not make dues a financial burden.
+Officers may grant exemptions on a case-by-case basis to members experiencing a hardship, with consideration given to the member's past and expected contributions to club meetings and projects.

 Membership will be revoked by ½ vote of officers plus ¾ vote from the general membership if actions are deemed inappropriate by the membership.
+Dues are non-refundable, regardless of voluntary membership termination or revocation.

 ## Article IV - Officers

 Election of officers will require a majority vote from the general membership.
-If a candidate fails to receive a majority of votes, a run off election will be held within the top two candidates that received the most votes.
-Members interested in becoming an officer must meet the following academic requirement:
-2.2 cumulative G.P.A.
-The term of office will be one full year (when to when).
+The term of office will be one full year, from April to April, though outgoing officers should spend the remainder of the year ensuring the incoming officers are prepared for their new duties.
 All officers shall comprise the Executive Committee of the organization.
 The Executive Committee shall meet in addition to regular organization meetings.
-The Executive Committee shall appoint such committees that are needed to carry out organization goals.
 The officers and individual duties shall be:

 - President
   - Preside over all meetings
-  - Represent organization on campus
   - Ensure that the organization is operating in conformity with the standards set forth by James Madison University and the Office of Student Activities & Involvement